Economic Activities in Fiji: Primary, Secondary, Tertiary, and Quaternary

 The military is a great example of different economic activities working together.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector includes the manufacturing of military equipment, such as vehicles and weapons.
 The tertiary sector provides services, like training and logistics.
 The quaternary sector focuses on research and development, while the quinary sector involves high-level decision making and strategy.

-In Fiji, the military has an annual expenditure of $72.5 million.
-This spending is about 1.40% of the country’s GDP.
-The active military force consists of 3,500 personnel, which means there are about 10.3 active military members for every 1,000 people in the country.
+In Fiji, the military had an annual expenditure of about $77.6 million in 2024 (SIPRI), equal to roughly 1.3% of the country’s GDP.
+The active military force consists of approximately 3,500 personnel, which means there are about 3.8 active military members for every 1,000 people in the country.

 International Trade of Fiji